TimZwart/handy-dandy-haskell/README.md

 replace functions for lists and alists

 something to convert a list to a 2-tuple

+parse-to-alist functions for CSV and a single level of depth JSON object

 and last-but-not-least a map variant which also feeds the current index as you traverse the list.